-- 1. The Medical Director of Ambulatory Care Services or designee provides professional supervision to all clinicians assigned to ACS, including medical physicians, dentists, optometrists, podiatrists, physician assistants, and APRNs. - 2.
-In the case of life-threatening emergencies, the evaluating CVH physician shall present the case to the MH Emergency Department clinician. - Transfers to the Emergency Department of MMH for non-emergency treatment or evaluation shall be arranged through consultation with the ACS Medical Director or designee. - 4.
+- 1. Non-psychiatric physicians responsible for the ongoing medical (Axis III disorders) care of the patient, dentists, optometrists, podiatrists, Physician's Assistants (PA's) and Advanced Practice Registered Nurses (APRNs) are members of Ambulatory Care Services and receive professional supervision from the Medical Director of Ambulatory Care Services. - 2.
+Connecticut Valley Hospital has a contractual relationship with Middlesex Memorial Hospital (MMH).
+MMH provides the services of a hospitalist who is available for telephone consultation twenty-four hours a day/seven days a week. - 3.
+In the case of life-threatening emergencies, the evaluating physician shall call the MMH Emergency Department and discuss the situation with the physician on duty. - 4.
+Transfers to the Emergency Department of MMH for non-emergency treatment or evaluation shall be arranged through consultation with the hospitalist as per Ambulatory Care Services protocol. - 5.
 A special consent form is required for initial HIV (Human Immunodeficiency Virus) testing.
-This form must be completed by the ordering clinician and signed by the patient or his/her conservator.
-Progress notes must document that the patient/conservator has given informed consent for such tests. - 5.
+This form must be completed by the ordering LIP and signed by the patient or his/her conservator.
+Progress notes must document that the patient has given informed consent for such tests. - 6.
 The admission/annual medical history shall include (see form CVH-341):